Turmeric juice: Turmeric juice

 Drinkable turmeric can be traced back to India where it has been used as a folk remedy for cough, congestion, and colds.
 Turmeric juice has come in numerous forms throughout its history, including drops, milk, elixirs, and blended drinks.
 Turmeric juice drops have been used in attempts to treat eye diseases that include pink eye, glaucoma, corneal ulcers and conjunctivitis.
 Turmeric tea has been traced back to the Japanese island of Okinawa, where its residents believe it helps with longevity.
 Golden milk is also a turmeric drink that was used in traditional Ayurveda medicine.

 Turmeric supplement demand tripled in the United States between 2008 and 2014, with more demand being in the beverage sector.
 This has led companies to incorporate it into food and bottling turmeric drinks for retailers, as well as growing it locally in the U.S. In 2015, U.S. News & World Report published a report on the turmeric trend and its use in food and for purported health purposes.

 Cultivation and processing

 Turmeric is grown and cultivated from various regions throughout the world including North India and South Asia, with India producing and consuming approximately 80% of the world's crop.
 The largest producing city in the world is Erode, a city in the South Indian state of Tamil Nadu.
 The United States has also become a supplier of turmeric, with Hawaii being the largest producer with organic and potent varieties of turmeric.

 Turmeric juice is bottled commercially through the process of cold-pressing or pascalization.
 Traditional turmeric juice drinks contain turmeric and additional ingredients like matcha, coconut, ginger, pineapple, spirulina, and cinnamon.

+Dangers of turmeric

+Turmeric can also be associated with certain health risks, such as clinically apparent acute liver injury.
+Curcumin, an active compund found in Turmeric, is what provides its anti-inflammatory and antioxidant properties.
+Many bioavalability forms of purified curcumin such as dietary supplements have been associated to several cases of liver injury and possible causes of acute hepatitus with Jaundice cases in Italy.
+Turmeric has been shown to be the most reoccuring, herbal, form of liver injury in the United States of America.
+Studies have reported that people receiving 0.45-3.6 grams of Curcumin a day for 1-4 months have reported nausea, diarrhea.
+Elevated levels of serum alkaline phospatase and lactate dehydrogenase have also been reported.
+Increased serum lactate dehydrogenase (LDH), has been a common marker of cellular necrosis while serum alkaline phosphate (ALP) is an important factor in assisting in the induction of tumer cell differentiation.

+Healthy methods of consumption

+Turmeric's health benefits can be enhanced in combination with various other foods/spices such are black pepper; piperine in black pepper may help increase your body's abilty to absorb turmeric's healthy compounds.
+Incorporating turmeric into a meal or drinks with fats such as oils can also increase the absorbtion of curcumin by the gastrointestinal tract.
+The USDA has also listed out recipes to consume turmeric safely, with potential benefits.